ekwaro/newsFeed/README.md

  - Strapi to generate the backend end of the application
  - Redux toolkit and react redux to globally manage the application state
  - React-router-dom to manage the routing part of the application
- - Mantine to quickly design beautifull user intefaces
+ - Mantine ui library to quickly design beautifull user intefaces